 The Hunt Library provides limited access to electronic resources that allow in-library use by non-Embry-Riddle affiliates on the Daytona Beach campus.
 To access these resources you must be in the Hunt Library.
 Go to the Alumni and Guest Research Databases page for access.

-Pending availability, alumni and guests may be logged on to one of the 14 stand-up public computer by a Research Librarian or an Access Services staff member.
+Pending availability, ERAU alumni (with an ERAU Alumni card), Sodexo and Starbucks employees, or visiting professors or dignitaries with authorization from a College Dean, may be logged on to a public computer for one hour per day by a Research Librarian or an Access Services staff member.

 Due to campus construction, visitor parking is subject to change.
 Please see the University's Parking on Campus page for current information.

 For most materials, overdue fines accrue at $.50 per day per item and cap at $10.00 per item.
 However there are exceptions for high-demand items.
 Recalled items accrue fines at $2.50 per item per day and cap at $50.00.
 Guest patrons may not place recalls on Hunt Library materials.
 Reserve materials that are kept past the three-hour check out period accrue fines at $.50 per item per hour or part of an hour and a cap at $50.00.

 An overdue notice will be sent two days after the due date.
 A second notice will be sent as a follow-up reminder ten days after the due date.
 Twenty days after the due date, the patron will be billed $75.00 for the lost item, and all applicable overdue fines.

 Library privileges will be suspended for any Hunt Library Guest patron when one item is overdue or any fines are owed until the item(s) is/are returned and all fines and fees have been paid.
 Hunt Library Guests must pay fines/fees by personal check or cash in the library at the BORROW Desk.